-Instagram Engagement Rate Calculator — How to Measure
+Instagram Engagement Rate Calculator — Benchmarks & Formula (2026)

 Your Instagram engagement rate is the single most important metric for measuring content performance.
 Brands use it to evaluate influencers.
 The algorithm uses it to decide who sees your content.
 And it tells you whether your audience actually cares about what you post.